-On local and collector streets in the CG and CR Zoning Districts, measured from the curb location of Office/Commercial Narrow Local Street Cross Section in CLDSM or the existing back of curb, whichever is farthest from the centerline.
-If SSI standards require the relocation of the back of curb or the back of curb is voluntarily relocated, that shall be considered the existing back of curb location.

-2 In no case shall any building entry be located closer than six feet to an existing or proposed off-street public path or shared use path.

-3 In the CG and CR Zoning Districts, if no parking or maneuvering is located between a building and the frontage, then the frontage setback line may be reduced to match the standard required for the CAC-1 Zoning District.

-4 For the transit station, off-street public path, public park frontage, shall be measured from a property line or right-of-way line.
+- On local and collector streets in the CG and CR Zoning Districts, measured from the curb location of Office/Commercial Narrow Local Street Cross Section in CLDSM or the existing back of curb, whichever is farthest from the centerline.
+If SSI standards require the installation of curb, the relocation of the back of curb, or the back of curb is voluntarily relocated, that shall be considered the existing back of curb location. - In no case shall any building entry be located closer than six feet to an existing or proposed off-street public path or shared use path. - In the CG and CR Zoning Districts, if no parking or maneuvering is located between a building and the frontage, then the frontage setback line may be reduced to match the standard required for the CAC-1 Zoning District. - For the transit station, off-street public path, public park frontage, shall be measured from a property line or right-of-way line.
 If there is an easement in place for any frontage, then the measurement shall be taken from such easement.
-For any frontage abutting a reservation for a future frontage, the frontage setback line shall be measured from the edge of the reservation area.

-5 If there is an existing Charlotte Water easement, other utility easement, or overhead utility clearance requirement that conflicts with the build-to zone requirement, a build-to line shall be established at the edge of the easement or the edge of the overhead utility clearance requirement closest to the build-to zone.

-6 Where a lot has more than two frontages that require a build-to zone, the build-to zone shall be increased by 100% for those frontages that exceed two.
+For any frontage abutting a reservation for a future frontage, the frontage setback line shall be measured from the edge of the reservation area. - When an existing Charlotte Water easement, other utility easement, or overhead utility clearance requirement conflicts with the build-to zone requirement, a build-to line shall be established at the edge of the easement or the edge of the overhead utility clearance requirement closest to the build-to zone.
+A build-to zone shall not be required along frontages which abut a man-made or natural physical feature 35 feet in width or greater such as, but not limited to, a railroad line, rapid transit line, gas pipeline, SWIM buffer, or a buffer related to post-construction stormwater requirements.
+This does not include any stormwater control measure as required by this Ordinance. - Where a lot has more than two frontages that require a build-to zone, the build-to zone shall be increased by 100% for those frontages that exceed two.
 Such an increase should be applied to those frontages that are lowest in the established hierarchy of frontages (Section 3.5.D).